 incepted and expired/matured during the reporting period.

-Where similar transactions with a related entity may be excluded from IGT reporting when considered individually against the thresholds for significant and very significant, these transactions must nevertheless be reported where collectively (i.e. as if the transactions were executed as a single transaction), they are at or above the corresponding threshold values for significant or very significant IGTs.
+Where similar transactions with a related entity may be excluded from IGT reporting when considered individually against the thresholds for significant and very significant, these transactions must nevertheless be individually reported where collectively they are at or above the corresponding threshold values for significant or very significant IGTs.

 Each transaction shall be reported separately.